bitgio/mammography-cnn-classification/README.md

 This project explores the use of Convolutional Neural Networks (CNNs) for breast cancer detection from mammography images using publicly available medical datasets.

+In addition to deep learning model development, the project includes a structured exploratory data analysis (EDA) workflow based on Pandas and SQL to validate data quality, analyze clinical metadata, and support reproducible machine learning experimentation.

+The repository is organized as an end-to-end workflow including data preprocessing, exploratory analysis, CNN training, evaluation, and Grad-CAM-based model explainability.

 Early detection of breast cancer is critical for improving patient outcomes.
-This project aims to investigate deep learning techniques for automated classification while also providing interpretability through visualization methods.
+This project aims to investigate deep learning techniques for automated classification while also improving transparency through medical imaging visualization methods.

 ## Dataset